-On January 10, 2022, Governor Newsom released the FY 2022/23 budget proposal totaling \$286.4 billion, which is a nine percent increase from the last year.
-The State has experienced significant growth in tax revenues, much higher than anticipated, and now has a discretionary surplus projected to reach \$31 billion after billions more are programmed to schools, pension liabilities, and other reserves.
-This budget proposal serves as the starting point as negotiations will continue through May when the final budget is approved.
+On May 13, 2022, Governor Newsom released the FY 2022/23 "May Revise" budget totaling \$300.7 billion, which is a record high.
+The State has experienced significant growth in tax revenues, much higher than anticipated, and now has a discretionary surplus projected to reach \$97.5 billion after billions more are programmed to schools, pension liabilities, and other reserves.
+The final budget is being worked on now with adoption anticipated in the coming weeks.